-This application is before this Committee since it is for a type of development that cannot be determined by Officers as the majority of those consulted objected on planning grounds material to the application (Pursuant to The Constitution, Part 3: Scheme of Delegation to Officers from Full Council).
+This application is before this Committee since it is for a type of development that cannot be determined by Officers as the majority of those consulted objected on planning grounds material to the application.
+The application is also before this committee since the recommendation is for approval contrary to an objection from a Local Council and at least one non-councillor resident on planning grounds material to the application.
+(Pursuant to The Constitution, Part 3: Scheme of Delegation to Officers from Full Council).